 Hard water affects almost all cleaning tasks, from washing dishes to bathing and personal hygiene.
 Clothes that are washed in hard water can look dirty and feel rough.

-You should consider buying a Fleck water softener for the following reasons:
+You should consider buying a water softener for the following reasons:

-Fleck SXT water softeners are very easy to install.
+Water softeners are very easy to install.
 A person with basic plumbing skills can do it with all the free information available online.
-Although it’s always advisable to get a professional plumber so that you don’t void your warranty.
+However, if you feel unsure then hire a professional plumber.

-Fleck is the most popular water softener model selling today period.
+It is a popular water softener model.
 This means that there are lots of free help pages online talking about how to deal with any technical issues, troubleshooting and free manuals.
-More than is available for any other softener brand.
+More than is available for other softener brands.